 Powered by a twin-turbo flat-6 engine, the Porsche 959 produced 444 bhp (331 kilowatts) and 369 lb-ft (500 Newton-metres) of torque.
 This impressive engine was mated to a 6-speed manual transmission that sent power to the ground via an electronically controlled all-wheel-drive system.
 This impressive system was a first for Porsche, and allowed both drivers and computers to determine how to manage the 959’s power output.

-This unique drivetrain produced impressive performance both on and off the road leading Porsche to enter the 959 in the Paris-Dakar rally in 1986 where it produced a first and second place finish.
+This unique drivetrain produced impressive performance both on and off the road leading Porsche to enter the 959 in the in 1986 where it produced a first and second place finish.
 Seeing these mud-covered lifted supercars on a rally stage is motorsports excellence and a perfect display of Porsche’s mastery of the integration of new technology in motorsports.

 To pay homage to the Porsche 959 Paris-Dakar rally car, manufacturers should enter their latest supercars in these events to see if they can finish this difficult race.
 Imagine seeing a Porsche 918 rally car chasing down a McLaren Senna on dirt?